HL7/fhir-mCODE-ig/input/pagecontent/index.md

 <ul>
     <li><a href="StructureDefinition-mcode-cancer-related-surgical-procedure.html">CancerRelatedSurgicalProcedure</a> - representing surgical procedures that involve the removal of cancer tumors from the body. </li>
     <li><a href="StructureDefinition-mcode-cancer-related-radiation-procedure.html">CancerRelatedRadiationProcedure</a> - to document the use of high-energy radiation from x-rays, gamma rays, neutrons, protons, and other sources to all cancer cells and shrink tumors.</li>
-    <li><a href="StructureDefinition-mcode-cancer-related-medication-statement.html">MedicationStatement</a> - recording treatments involving chemotherapy agents, targeted therapy agents, and hormone therapy agents.
-The mCODE profile of MedicationStatement includes two extensions that distinguish it from FHIR's base resource of the same name:
+    <li><a href="StructureDefinition-mcode-cancer-related-medication-request.html">MedicationRequest</a> - recording treatments involving chemotherapy agents, targeted therapy agents, and hormone therapy agents.
+The mCODE profile of MedicationRequest includes two extensions that distinguish it from the US Core MedicationRequest profile:
         <ul>
             <li><a href="StructureDefinition-mcode-treatment-intent.html">TreatmentIntent</a> - to record the purpose of the treatment, whether curative or palliative</li>
             <li><a href="StructureDefinition-mcode-termination-reason.html">TerminationReason</a> - to document the reason for unplanned or premature termination of the medication. </li>